 As of 2012, mutual funds and securities subject to a dividend reinvestment program may use cost basis averaging as the accounting method.
 If we are currently averaging the basis of any of these securities acquired before 2012, we plan to make a single-account election pursuant to the IRS regulations and treat those securities as "covered" securities even though acquired before 2012, unless you instruct us in writing to do otherwise, that is, to use another method of basis calculation for those securities acquired in 2012 or later.
 If you do not elect otherwise, then upon our making the single-account election, any newly acquired securities will be averaged with the older existing securities, as long as acquired in the same account with the same CUSIP number.
 Unless you contact your Financial Professional and wish to change this single-account election, it may only be done prospectively.
 If by 2012, we are not currently averaging any of your mutual funds or stock subject to a dividend reinvestment plan, and your accounting preference is not FIFO, we will require your request for an alternate accounting method to be in writing.
 You may make the average basis election at any time, effective for sales or other dispositions of stock after you notify your Financial Professional.
-The election must identify each account you have with us and each stock in that account to which the election applies.
-The election may specify that it applies to all accounts with us including accounts you subsequently establish with us.
+The election must identify establish with us.